From Recording to Licensing: How to Prepare Your Music for submission to a Library

 b) Link

 Unlike Sting versions, which have a buttoned ending, Link versions have an open ending that can create a sense of continuity and flow between different parts of a project or scene.
-These versions are often useful for linking different scenes that require an open, suspenseful, or tense mood.
+Link versions can end on a non-tonic chord or include a different melodic ending than the full-length version.

 5. Stems